AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 >
 >Only a user from the same account or a partner account can be made the owner&nbsp;of a proof.
 A user in a partner account can be made the owner of a proof only when:
 >
 >* There is an existing partner relationship set up between the accounts.
-For more information, see [Partner accounts in Workfront Proof](../../../workfront-proof/wp-acct-admin/partner-accounts/partner-accounts.md).
+For more information, see [Partner accounts in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/partner-accounts/partner-accounts.md).
->* There are no custom fields on the new proof page.
+>* There are no custom fields on the [!UICONTROL new proof] page.
 >* The proof has not been assigned to a folder.
 >* No tags have been applied to the proof.
 >

-To temporarily delegate proof ownership within Workfront Proof, see [Designating Temporary Proof Owners in Workfront Proof](../../../workfront-proof/wp-getstarted/personal-settings/designate-temp-proof-owners.md).
+To temporarily delegate proof ownership within [!DNL Workfront] Proof, see [Designating Temporary Proof Owners in [!DNL Workfront] Proof](../../../workfront-proof/wp-getstarted/personal-settings/designate-temp-proof-owners.md).